tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/3/LessonPlan.md

 ### 11. Instructor Do: Panel Extensions (10 mins)

 In this activity, the instructor leads a facilitated discussion on Panel **extensions**.
-The goal of this lesson is to get students thinking about what gives Panel the ability to render content from so many different technologies.
-This activity will solely be a discussion; there is no code.
+The goal is to get students thinking about what gives Panel the ability to render content from so many different technologies.
+This activity will be a discussion only; there is no code.

-Navigate to the 6.3 slides, and highlight the following:
+Go to the slideshow, [[INSERT SECTION HERE]] , and highlight the following:

 * Panel supports a wide range of visualization technologies.
 Support for these technologies is managed by Panel **extensions**.

 * Panel supports a number of extensions, including Plotly, Bokeh, and Matplotlib.
 Extensions give Panel the ability to display and use content created by other technologies.

-* Each Panel extension has its unique features and color schemes.
-Some features are shared across extensions.
+* Each Panel extension has its unique features and colour schemes, with some features shared across extensions.
 For this reason, multiple extensions may need to be specified if a dashboard leverages more than one technology (i.e., Plotly and Matplotlib).

 * By specifying the extension, multiple media types can be combined to create an informative and insightful dashboard.